 Dealing and reporting might be infrequent - A hedge fund manager's performance can often be disturbed by irregular cash flows into or out of the hedge fund structure.
 For this reason, hedge fund managers often limit the frequency of investments and withdrawals.
 Similarly, the manager may choose to report infrequently on performance and other statistics.
-Investors should ascertain, prior to investing, the nature and frequency of exporting.
-Withdrawals might not be easy - As mentioned above, the frequency of withdrawals might be limited to monthly or quarterly dates.
-In addition, the manager may impose notice periods or lock-ins in order to ensure that they have the necessary time for their investment positions to deliver their desired returns.
+Investors should ascertain, prior to investing, the nature and frequency of reporting.
+Withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might not be easy - As mentioned above, the frequency of withdrawals might be limited to monthly or quarterly dates.
+In addition, the manager may impose notice periods or lock-ins in order to ensure that they have the necess